-Water levels from 17th to 24th Sept 2019 at the 2 tidal stations at Tan Chau and Chau Doc, water levels are currently at alarm level and may oscillate around alarm level sever times within day sine last week 16th September 2019, due to tidal effect.
-Water levels at these stations reached over alarm level several times in a day.
+Water levels from 25th to 30th Sept 2019 at the 2 tidal stations at Tan Chau and Chau Doc are currently oscillated aroudn their alarm levels in sever times within a day since last week 15th September 2019, due to tidal effect.
 The different trend of water level hydrographs might be slightly affected by the El Nino process in the South China Sea, based on the information done by Japan Meteorological Agency (JMA).